-1 A terminal window in a standard desktop environment 1 Virtual directory tree of a nested DataLad dataset552 A simple, local version control workflow with DataLad.56 1 Overview of datalad run 1 A simplified overview of the tools that manage data in your dataset 1 Data are modular components that can be re-used easily an analysis project 1 An overview of all elements potentially included in a publication workflow 183 2 Schematic difference between the Git and git-annex aspect of your dataset, and where each part usually gets published to 5 Webinterface to generate an authentication token on GitHub.
-One typically has to set a name and permission set, and potentially an expiration date 7 A newly created public S3 bucket 9 The public GitHub repository with the DataLad dataset hold the complete dataset.
-This makes publishing datasets very easy.21611 Upload your SSH key to GIN21712 Create a new repository on Gin using the web interface.21713 A published dataset in a Gin repository at gin.g-node.org.219 1 It's not as bad as this 1 Trinity of research data handling: The data store (\$DATA) is managed and backed- up.
+4.1 A terminal window in a standard desktop environment 6.1 Virtual directory tree of a nested DataLad dataset566.2 A simple, local version control workflow with DataLad.57 7.1 Overview of datalad run 8.1 A simplified overview of the tools that manage data in your dataset 11.1 Data are modular components that can be re-used easily into an analysis project 13.1 An overview of all elements potentially included in a publication workflow 177 13.2 Schematic difference between the Git and git-annex aspect of your dataset, and where each part usually gets published to 13.5 Webinterface to generate an authentication token on GitHub.
+One typically has to set a name and permission set, and potentially an expiration date 13.8 The public S3 bucket with annexed file content pushed 13.10 Some repository hosting services such as Gin have annex support, and can thus hold the complete dataset.
+This makes publishing datasets very easy.
+12.11 Upland your SSU how to CIN 13.11 Upload your SSH key to GIN20913.12 Create a new repository on Gin using the web interface.21013.13 A published dataset in a Gin repository at gin.g-node.org.211 14.1 It's not as bad as this 28.1 Trinity of research data handling: The data store (\$DATA) is managed and backed- up.
 The compute cluster (\$COMPUTE) has an analysis-appropriate structure with adequate resources, but just as users workstations/laptops (\$HOME), it is not concerned with data hosting

-- 1 A high-resolution version of this cheatsheet is available for download at https://gith ub.com/datalad-handbook/artwork/raw/master/src/datalad-cheatsheet.pdf . . .
-523 - 1 You can find an easy way to submit a pull request right from within the handbook. .
-527
+- D.1 A high-resolution version of this cheatsheet is available for download at https://github.com/datalad-handbook/artwork/raw/master/src/datalad-cheatsheet.pdf .
+497 - E.1 You can find an easy way to submit a pull request right from within the handbook.
+501